cokelaer/bioservices/doc/index.rst

 Services (more if we consider **BioMart** and **PSICQUIC** portals that link to many other Web Services).

-Here are only some of Web Services that are available in **BioServices**:
+Here are only some of Web Services that are available in **BioServices** (from EBI mostly but not only; NCBI, KEGG, etc):

 .. autosummary::
     :nosignatures: